deohs/coders/demos/packages/building_packages/building_r_packages.md

 4. Include examples with Roxygen comments.
 5. Add a `README.md` file (optional but recommended).

+NOTE: Update the version number in the DESCRIPTION file with each revision of your package.

 ## Building the package

-First, we will generate the documentation.

-     "Build" -> "Document"

-Then we will test the package with:
+First, we will test the package with:

-     "Build" -> "Test Package"
+     "Build" → "Test Package"

-Finally, we will build the package with:
+Then we will build the package with:

-     "Build" -> "Clean and Rebuild"
+     "Build" → "Clean and Rebuild"

 This will also install it into our local system and load it into memory.

+NOTE: Repeat these steps whenever you make changes to your package.

 ## Testing the package